 Explanations of IQ’s role in divorce vary, but some researchers believe that intelligent spouses possess stronger problem solving skills.
 This ultimately allows them to work through issues that might destroy other couples’ relationships.

 No matter your IQ or educational attainment, you deserve support from an attorney who cares.
-Call the Brown Law Offices at 763-323-6555 for insight into our legal approach.
+Call the law firm of Barna, Guzy & Steffen, Ltd. at (763) 783-5146 for insight into our legal approach.